isabella232/scope-services/walk-through.rst

 =============================
-Walk Through the Log Entries
+Walk through the log entries
 =============================

-Setup the `STP/1` Connection
+Set up the `STP/1` connection
 ====================================

 The main DOM API for the debugger is: